Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Non-Determinism and Well-Founded Semantics

-\begin{example} Recall Ex.~\ref{ex-scenario1}.
-All contexts but $\Ctxt_{ec}$ build on a monotonic logic, so their logics are automatically reducible.
-This also means that condition 2.\ is trivially satisfied for these contexts using the identity function for $\redfun_i$.
+\begin{example} Recall $M_{al}$ from Section~\ref{subsec:scenario}, for which we want to check whether it is reducible.
+First, all contexts but $\Ctxt_{ec}$ build on a monotonic logic, so their logics are automatically reducible.
+This also means that the second condition is trivially satisfied for these contexts using the identity function for $\redfun_i$.
 At the same time, $\logic_{ec}$ is reducible using the well-known Gelfond-Lifschitz reduct \cite{GelfondL91}, and clearly none of the bridge rules in $\SBR_{ec}$ can introduce any knowledge base formula (for any $\KB\in \SKB_{ec}$) which is affected by such $\redfun_{ec}$.
-The third condition is a bit more tricky: in fact, e.g., applying $\op{setTemp(\term{hot})}$ to $\{\lit{tm}{cold}\}$ yields $\{\lit{tm}{hot}\}$, which is clearly not monotonic.
+More care needs to be taken regarding the third condition: in fact, e.g., applying $\op{setTemp(\term{hot})}$ to $\{\lit{tm}{cold}\}$ yields $\{\lit{tm}{hot}\}$, which is clearly not monotonic.
 This can however be avoided if it is ensured that $\KB_{st}$ does not contain information on the temperature.
-Then, any increasing sequence of operations is monotonic w.r.t.\ the corresponding $\KB_i^j$ (cf.\ Ex.~\ref{ex-context}).
+Then, any increasing sequence of operations is monotonic w.r.t.\ the corresponding $\KB_i^j$ (cf.\ Example~\ref{ex-context}).
 The same is not true for $\SBR_{pos}$ which is why we have to omit the bridge rules $\op{setPos(\term{P})} \la \BRSA{pos}{\lit{enters}{P}}.$ in $\SBR_{pos}$, thus only preventing the information of Dave changing the room from being available right away.
-With this slight adjustment, the \rMCS in Ex.~\ref{ex-scenario1} is in fact reducible. \end{example}
+With this slight adjustment, the \rMCS $M_{al}$ is in fact reducible. \end{example}

 Following notions from logic programming, we introduce definite \rMCSs. \begin{definition} Let $M=\tuple{\tuple{\Ctxt_1,\ldots,\Ctxt_\CtxtIn}, \TIL, \TBR}$ be a reducible \rMCS given $\TKB$.
 Then, $M$ is \emph{definite given $\TKB$} iff, for all $i\in\{1,\ldots,\CtxtIn\}$, \begin{enumerate} \item no $r\in \TBR_i$ contains $\naf$; \item for all $\BelS\in\SBelS_i$: $\KB_i = \redfun(\KB_i,\BelS)$. \end{enumerate} \end{definition} Thus, in a definite \rMCS (given $\TKB$), the bridge rules are monotonic and all knowledge bases are already reduced.
 This suggests the following iteration.